keenangraham/open-ai-semantic-search-with-encode-project-data/README.md

 $ jupyter notbook
 ```

 Open `semantic_search_example.ipynb`.
-Note this assumes your OpenAI API key (for making calls to the OpenAI API) is defined in your environment.
+Note the code assumes your OpenAI API key (for making calls to the OpenAI API) is defined in your environment.